DavidCdeB/QHA_2D/README.md

 * Standard `bash` version in your system.

-# 8. Test
+## Test

-Under the `Test` folder, you will find the program, the `EOS.out` and 11 scelphono outputs `*T.out` for Calcite I.
+Under the `TEST` folder, you will find all the programs needed, together with a `Files_Outputs` folder with the frequency outputs of two phases: calcite I and calcite II.
-If you run the program, you will obtain all the tables and 3D surface plots shown in the Data Flow chart.
+If you run the program, you will obtain the `main.pdf` with all the plots needed.

-# 9. How to cite
+## How to cite

 Please cite the following reference when using this code:

-de Busturia, D.C., Mallia, G. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_
+Carrasco-Busturia, D., Erba, A., Mallia, G., Mellan, T. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_

-# 10. Contributing
+## Contributing

 `QHA` is free software released under the Gnu Public Licence version 3.
 All contributions to improve this code are more than welcome.